alirzamahmoodi/whole-body-pet-from-ct/README.md

+# Whole-body PET from CT
+This is the code for following master's thesis at Amirkabir University of Technology:

-# Synthetic Whole-body PET Image Generation from CT Using a cGAN with a Multi-scale Discriminator
+**Synthetic Whole-body PET Image Generation from CT Using a cGAN with a Multi-scale Discriminator**

+- Alireza Mahmoodi

 This repository implements a model to generate synthetic PET images from CT scans using a conditional GAN framework.
 The model employs a ResUNet++ generator and a multi-scale PatchGAN discriminator.
 The codebase is heavily inspired by [Salehjahromi's Synthetic PET from CT](https://github.com/WuLabMDA/Synthetic-PET-from-CT/) and integrates modifications for handling multi-scale discriminator and efficient testing workflows.